Economy of India: Pre-liberalisation period (1947–1980)

 Jawaharlal Nehru, the first prime minister of India, along with the statistician Prasanta Chandra Mahalanobis, formulated and oversaw economic policy during the initial years of the country's independence.
 They expected favourable outcomes from their strategy, involving the rapid development of heavy industry by both public and private sectors, and based on direct and indirect state intervention, rather than the more extreme Soviet-style central command system.
+The Avadi Resolution, in January 1955, declared that the objective of the Indian National Congress was the establishment of a "socialistic pattern of society" in India.
 The policy of concentrating simultaneously on capital- and technology-intensive heavy industry and subsidising manual, low-skill cottage industries was criticised by economist Milton Friedman, who thought it would waste capital and labour, and retard the development of small manufacturers.
+A more sustained domestic criticism came from the economist BR Shenoy, a former student of Frederich Hayek at the London School of Economics.
+In 1955, Shenoy was the sole dissenter among the 21-member Panel of Economists convened to review the Second Five Year Plan, issuing a "Note of Dissent" that argued the plan's reliance on deficit financing and large-scale state-led industrialisation would generate chronic inflation and balance of payment pressure rather than sustained growth.
+Consumer prices rose by roughly 30% over the course of the Plan, broadly as predicted by Shenoy.
+It is considered the first systemic critique of economic planning in India, and Shenoy is often cited in retrospect as anticipating the balance-of-payments crisis in 1991.

+Domestic political opposition to economic planning came from the Swatantra Party, founded in 1959 by C Rajagopalachari, a former Governor-General of India, together with Minoo Masani and NG Ranga.
+The party was formed partly in reaction to the Avadi Resolution in 1955 in which Congress resolved to aim at a "socialistic pattern of society".
+Swatantra advocated a market-based economy, dismantaling of the "Licence Raj", free trade, and protection of private property rights.
+It became the single largest opposition party, with 44 seats, following the 1967 general election, before its decline after Rajaji's death in 1972, and dissolving in 1974.

 I cannot decide how much to borrow, what shares to issue, at what price, what wages and bonus to pay, and what dividend to give.
 I even need the government's permission for the salary I pay to a senior executive.